paulaehab/Detect-Emotions-From-The-Posts/README.md

  8- Stem each word in the text which mean reducing a word to its word stem that affixes to suffixes and prefixes
  ## Approaching models
  ### First classical machine learning  model
- I made a mchine learning model on the first dataset to detect 5 emotions (Sad - Happy - Love - Anger - Fear - Surprise)
+ I made a mchine learning model on the first dataset to detect 6 emotions (Sad - Happy - Love - Anger - Fear - Surprise)
- I used the first dataset and train a Lazzycalssifier on cloud to test 27 calssifications model for me,
+ I used the first dataset and train a Lazzycalssifier on cloud to test 27 mahcine learning  models for me,
  and it give me that the following three models is the best ones:
  1- PassiveAggressiveClassifier which gave me accuracy = 87.29%
  2- LogisticRegression which gave me accuracy = 85.5%